-This intervention will advance the goals of the Hospital Transformation Program by improving the patient and family's outcomes.
-The intervention will ensure timely integration of local mental health resources for the patient's plan of care.
-These efforts in the HTP framework will help prevent adverse outcomes for mother and families and proactively limit the burden on an already stressed mental health system.
-It will help decrease readmission rates by connecting high risk patients with community resources.
-Furthermore, we are highlighting the collaboration among our community partners via data sharing, evidence-based care coordination, care transitions, integrated physical and behavioral health care delivery, and chronic care management.
+This intervention will advance the goals of the Hospital Transformation Program by improving the patient and their family's outcomes by ensuring timely integration of local mental health resources into the patient's plan of care.
+Our efforts with this measure in the HTP framework will help to prevent adverse outcomes for mother and families, and will proactively limit the burden on an already stressed mental health system.
+These steps will help decrease readmission rates by connecting high risk patients with community resources.
+Furthermore, we are highlighting the collaboration among our community partners via data sharing, evidence-based care coordination and care transitions, integrated physical and behavioral health care delivery, and chronic care management.